ajmal017/yfinance-streamingdata-Athena-query/README.md

 In this part of project, a AWS **Kinesis Firehose Delivery Stream** service is configured to have a lambda function called *DataTransformer* that transforms and places data into S3.
 ![image](https://user-images.githubusercontent.com/57573785/82766764-9b82b300-9def-11ea-936a-437cecfdbeb9.png)
 ## Athena Query
 Here, **AWS Glue** service is set to direct **AWS Athena** to the S3 bucket where the finance data is stored for the subsequent interative querying.
+Here, a query for obtaining hourly 'High' stock price per company is conducted.